 These well-meaning candidates rely on word-of-mouth or so called grassroots campaigning to win, but they don’t.
 They get wiped out.

-There’s a stigma in our current political culture that having money to campaign for office is a bad or unethical thing.
+There’s a stigma in our culture that having money to campaign for office is a bad or unethical thing.

 The irony is that those shouting about the evils of money are often well-entrenched incumbents or powerful special interest groups who raise and spend tons of money in the political process.

 For instance, Elizabeth Warren has so far raised over $16 million during the 2021-2022 election cycle.